Pseudocode

-In computer science, pseudocode is a plain language description of the steps in an algorithm or another system.
-Pseudocode often uses structural conventions of a normal programming language, but is intended for human reading rather than machine reading.
-It typically omits details that are essential for machine understanding of the algorithm, such as variable declarations and language-specific code.
+In computer science, pseudocode is a description of the steps in an algorithm using a mix of conventions of programming languages (like assignment operator, conditional operator, loop) with informal, usually self-explanatory, notation of actions and conditions.
+Although pseudocode shares features with regular programming languages, it is intended for human reading rather than machine control.
+Pseudocode typically omits details that are essential for machine implementation of the algorithm, meaning that pseudocode can only be verified by hand.
 The programming language is augmented with natural language description details, where convenient, or with compact mathematical notation.
-The purpose of using pseudocode is that it is easier for people to understand than conventional programming language code, and that it is an efficient and environment-independent description of the key principles of an algorithm.
+The reasons for using pseudocode are that it is easier for people to understand than conventional programming language code and that it is an efficient and environment-independent description of the key principles of an algorithm.
 It is commonly used in textbooks and scientific publications to document algorithms and in planning of software and other algorithms.

 No broad standard for pseudocode syntax exists, as a program in pseudocode is not an executable program; however, certain limited standards exist (such as for academic assessment).
 Pseudocode resembles skeleton programs, which can be compiled without errors.
 Flowcharts, drakon-charts and Unified Modelling Language (UML) charts can be thought of as a graphical alternative to pseudocode, but need more space on paper.
 Languages such as HAGGIS bridge the gap between pseudocode and code written in programming languages.

 Application

-Textbooks and scientific publications related to computer science and numerical computation often use pseudocode in description of algorithms, so that all programmers can understand them, even if they do not all know the same programming languages.
-In textbooks, there is usually an accompanying introduction explaining the particular conventions in use.
-The level of detail of the pseudocode may in some cases approach that of formalized general-purpose languages.
+Pseudocode is commonly used in textbooks and scientific publications related to computer science and numerical computation to describe algorithms in a way that is accessible to programmers regardless of their familiarity with specific programming languages.
+Textbooks often include an introduction explaining the conventions in use, and the detail of pseudocode may sometimes approach that of formal programming languages.

-A programmer who needs to implement a specific algorithm, especially an unfamiliar one, will often start with a pseudocode description, and then "translate" that description into the target programming language and modify it to interact correctly with the rest of the program.
-Programmers may also start a project by sketching out the code in pseudocode on paper before writing it in its actual language, as a top-down structuring approach, with a process of steps to be followed as a refinement.
+Programmers frequently begin implementing an unfamiliar algorithm by drafting it in pseudocode, then translating it into a programming language while adapting it to fit the larger program.
+This top-down structuring approach often starts with a pseudocode sketch refined into executable code.
+Pseudocode is also used in standardization; for example, the MPEG standards rely on formal C-like pseudocode, these standards cannot be understood without grasping the details of the code.